pupilfirst/pupilfirst/docs/developers/upgrading.md

 Your current version can be found in `Pupilfirst::Application::VERSION` or in the Docker image tag.

+### 2022.2

+This version adds a new start script for the application that responds to new environment variables `PROCESS_TYPE`, `WORKER_MIGRATE` and `WORKER_SETUP_CRON`.
+These variables must be set when deploying to DigitalOcean App Platform.
+When deploying to Heroku, a new environment variable `TINI_SUBREAPER` must also be set.
+Please go through updated deployment documentation for both these platforms for more information.

 ### 2022.1

 This version replaces Skylight with New Relic for application performance monitoring and adds the `NEW_RELIC_LICENSE_KEY` environment variable to authenticate connection with New Relic.
 The version also replaces `rack-throttle` gem with `rack-attack` for throttling and blocking abusive requests.
 This change adds environment variables `GRAPH_API_RATE_LIMIT`, `GRAPH_API_RATE_PERIOD` and `REDIS_URL` to set the number of requests, the period of time in seconds and the URL to the Redis database store respectively.